aasherkamal216/Whatsapp_Agent/README.md

 ## Installation

+Follow these steps to set up the project on your local machine:

-1. Clone the repository:
+1. **Clone the repository**

     ```bash
     git clone https://github.com/aasherkamal216/whatsapp_agent.git
     cd whatsapp_agent
     ```

-2. Create a virtual environment:
+2. **Create and activate a virtual environment**

     ```bash
     uv venv
+    # On macOS/Linux
-    source .venv/bin/activate # On Mac
+    source .venv/bin/activate
-    .venv\Scripts\activate # On Windows
+    # On Windows
+    .venv\Scripts\activate
     ```

-3. Install dependencies using uv:
+3. **Install dependencies**

     ```bash
     uv sync
     ```

+4. **Set up environment variables**

-4. Copy the `.env.example` file to `.env`:
+    Copy the example environment file and update it with your credentials:

     ```bash
     cp .env.example .env